-- 3.2 An assessment of the application has been undertaken by the Community Infrastructure Officer and the Head of Regulatory Services to determine whether the applications meet the definition of 'infrastructure', meet the requirement to 'support the development' of the area and are included on the Infrastructure List.
-The assessment is contained in Section H of the applications in Appendices 1. - 3.3 In summary, the assessment determined that the application meets the above requirements. - 3.4 It is recognised that proposals may be amended over the course of the project and the financial commitment is likely to increase due to inflation and continuing supply and cost pressures.
-On this basis it is proposed that any recommendation includes the ability to allow small variations in design and financial commitment considering cost/supply pressures which can be determined by the Director of Community and Environmental Services in consultation with the Lead Member.
+- 3.2 An assessment of the applications has been undertaken by the Community Infrastructure Officer and the Head of Regulatory Services to determine whether the applications meet the definition of 'infrastructure', meet the requirement to 'support the development' of the area and are included on the Infrastructure List.
+The assessment is contained in Section H of the applications in Appendices 1. - 3.3 In summary, the assessment determined that the applications meet the above requirements.

-3.5 Next Steps
+3.4 Next Steps

-- 3.6 As the CIL Charging Authority it is for the Council to decide how to spend the CIL Main Pot. - 3.7 A decision needs to be made as to whether CIL funds are allocated to these infrastructure projects and, if so, the amount to be allocated. - 3.8 Where funding is agreed, the infrastructure provider will be expected to provide information until the scheme has been completed and all CIL funding has been spent.
+- 3.5 As the CIL Charging Authority it is for the Council to decide how to spend the CIL Main Pot. - 3.6 A decision needs to be made as to whether CIL funds are allocated to these infrastructure projects and, if so, the amount to be allocated.

+- 3.7 Where funding is agreed, the infrastructure provider will be expected to provide information until the scheme has been completed and all CIL funding has been spent.
 As a minimum, an annual report will need to provide information on the progress of each scheme that funding has been allocated to.
-A requirement to submit this information will form part of the agreement that the successful applicant is required to sign between themselves and Three Rivers District Council. - 3.9 If an applicant does not spend CIL money within five years of receipt or does not spend it as agreed then the Council may require the applicant to repay some or all of those funds. - 3.10 Details about planning obligation receipts and anticipated expenditure in relation to CIL and Section 106 is published in the Infrastructure Funding Statement by the 31 December each year in accordance with Regulation 121A of the CIL Regulations.
+A requirement to submit this information will form part of the agreement that the successful applicant is required to sign between themselves and Three Rivers District Council. - 3.8 If an applicant does not spend CIL money within five years of receipt or does not spend it as agreed then the Council may require the applicant to repay some or all of those funds. - 3.9 Details about planning obligation receipts and anticipated expenditure in relation to CIL and S106 is published in the Infrastructure Funding Statement by the 31 December each year in accordance with Regulation 121A of the CIL Regulations.